 The only statistical analysis that can be performed on a nominal scale is the percentage or frequency count.
 It can be analyzed graphically using a bar chart and pie chart.

-For example: In the example below, the measurement of the popularity of a political party is measured on a nominal scale.
+In the example below, the measurement of the popularity of a political party is measured on a nominal scale.

 Which political party are you affiliated with?